alebelcor/effective-a11y/readme.md

 Provide information in a resource designated by the `longdesc` attribute when a short text alternative does not adequately convey the function or information provided in the image.

 The `longdesc` attribute is a URI.
-And can be either a reference to an separate resource, or within the same page.
+And can be either a reference to a separate resource, or within the same page.

 <details><summary>Example</summary>